What is an archaeologist?

 - Read archaeological publications such as the Journal of Archaeological Science.
 This will help you keep up-to-date on what’s happening in archaeology.

 - Join archaeological associations.
 Here you’ll find archaeological resources, events, fieldwork opportunities, volunteer opportunities, career resources, and news.
 You’ll also be able to network and interact with members.
-Some of the best associations for archaeologists are:
+Some of the best associations are: